-My process has become more honed over recent years and the whittling a touch more demanding.
-I still search for companies that offer the usual characteristics such as increasing revenue/profits, sustainable and decent margin and little or at least manageable debt but I have upped my game, at least I think I have, in terms of one of my main criteria, return on capital.
+My process had become more honed over recent years by the late 2000s; still seeking the usual characteristics such as increasing revenue/profits, sustainable and decent margin and little or at least manageable debt but I had upped my selectivity criteria in terms of one of my main criteria, return on capital.
 As I continued to hone my approach I developed a liking for CROCI in addition to ROCE as the former is calculated on cash as opposed to profits.
 I just think it gives me a slight additional edge.
-I tend to mix that approach with what I perceive to be value opportunities; areas that the market for whatever reason has passed over or overlooked.
+To a fairly minor extent, I tended to mix that approach with what I perceive to be value opportunities; areas that the market for whatever reason has passed over or overlooked.
 It often takes a long time for these value types to deliver and personally I find it helps to adopt the sunk money philosophy; don't fret just let the passing of time do it's stuff yet if it appears I have got it wrong, don't be stubborn, head for the exit.

 Anyway, back to what was going on around this time: All In all 2013 was a very good year for investors but in 2014 & 2015 various factors weighed on the markets including the Eurozone crisis with Greece, Spain and Italy niggling away at the markets combined with worries regarding China’s slowdown.
-As investors we have to remember that markets, unfortunately, don't appreciate every year; all part of the game but at least as individuals we can by whatever process we feel comfortable with, strive for an edge on the markets.
+Its just a fact of life that Mr Market always finds something to fret about.
+That's all part of the game but at least as individuals we can by whatever process we feel comfortable with, strive for an edge on the markets.

 Over this three year period I owned about 120 stocks passing through or in some cases, still residing in my portfolio and a touch of detailed analysis from my ever reliable Sharescope shows the following from my combined trading and ISA accounts: